Tetrax-10/reddit-backup-restore/README.md

 ## Why, I made this?

-Reddit shadow banned my secondary account without specifying any reason.
-Therefore, I want to transfer my 700+ subreddits, 50+ multireddits, 300+ followed users, 100+ saved posts, 150+ upvoted posts, and 0 downvoted posts to a new account.
-I made a script to transfer all this data to the new account and start fresh.
-It's always good to have a backup of your account's user data because anyone can get banned on Reddit at any time without any reason.
+Reddit shadow banned my secondary account without specifying any reasons.
+Therefore, I wanted to transfer my 700+ subreddits, 50+ multireddits, 300+ followed users, 100+ saved posts, 150+ upvoted posts, and 0 downvoted posts to a new account.
+I made this script to transfer all this data to the new account and start fresh. **It's always good to have a backup of your account's user data** because anyone can get banned on Reddit at any time without any reason.

 </br>